shanzibnu/digitalframeworks-spring2017.github.io/_posts/2017-04-17-chuang-dc-crime.md

 Last year, 136 homicide cases were filed, representing a 17 percent decline compared to the previous year.

-The police’s clearance rate on homicide incidents has maintained at a level above 60 percent in the past decade or so – the police solved 62 percent of the cases in 2015, and 60.7 percent of the 196 homicides in 2005 – according to the [MPD](https://mpdc.dc.gov/page/homicide-closure-rates).
+The police’s clearance rate on homicide incidents has maintained at a level above 60 percent in the past decade or so – the police solved 62 percent of such cases in 2015, and 60.7 percent of the 196 homicides in 2005 – according to the [MPD](https://mpdc.dc.gov/page/homicide-closure-rates).

 As to the locations of the crimes this year, there were some business areas that reported to have more crimes than the other.

-**Downtown** had 520 crime in the first four months, the highest in the 10 [official](https://dslbd.dc.gov/service/business-improvement-districts-bids) Business Improvement Districts in Washington, following by the Capitol Hill (180), Georgetown (168), Golden Triangle (151), NoMa (129), Southwest (107), Mount Vernon Triangle (96), Capitol Riverfront (76), Adams Morgan (70) and Anacostia (40).
+**Downtown** had 520 crimes in the first four months, the highest in the 10 [official](https://dslbd.dc.gov/service/business-improvement-districts-bids) Business Improvement Districts in Washington, following by the Capitol Hill (180), Georgetown (168), Golden Triangle (151), NoMa (129), Southwest (107), Mount Vernon Triangle (96), Capitol Riverfront (76), Adams Morgan (70) and Anacostia (40).

 <iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1yGdFzR3RH5_ScF9JZeEyym2S6YM4zcEUrr4GXh-rkj0/pubchart?oid=1807364030&amp;format=interactive"></iframe>